 When deciding between a cloud server vs. VPS, one of your biggest considerations is likely pricing.
 While both options are more expensive than a shared hosting environment, they are cheaper than a dedicated server, but you’ll still get many of the benefits of dedicated hosting.

-However, because cloud hosting is more scalable, the price is less predictable.
+Cloud Hosting is more scalable, but his also means that the price is less predictable.
 Depending on the resources you used that month, you might have to pay more for one month if you have traffic spikes.
 It still has an excellent value for money and tends to be more affordable than a dedicated server plan.

 Take the services of Upcloud vs. Vultr.
 Vultr starts as low as $1.00 a month and ranges up to $120, depending on your needs.
 Upcloud starts at $5 a month.
 However, Upcloud is unique from Vultr because you can choose to create your own plan, where you can decide how much CPU, memory, storage, and even the location of the servers you would like to use.
 This means that, because of this extreme flexibility, you are paying for precisely what you need each month.